bbrownekianda/docs/getting-started/plan_process.md

 Currently you may have paper forms or email flows that you want to formalise, digitise and most importantly, link to dashboards to see at a glance how processes are running and where organisational improvements are needed.

 For example take the scenario of a Training Request.
 An employee may email a line manager requesting to attend training.
 The line manager either approves or disapproves the request by returning an email or calling the employee.
-If the training request is approved then the line manager emails the training manager that the employee will attend the next training event and to schedule this.
+If the training request is approved then the line manager emails the training manager stating that the employee will attend training and to schedule this.

 ![Email trail](images/emails.png)

-Rather than continuing with email trails with no easy way to see the status of each step and process overall, creating a solution in Kianda will save time, increase efficiencies and therefore reduce costs.
+Rather than continuing with email trails, with no easy way to see the status of each step and process overall, creating a solution in Kianda will save time, increase efficiencies and therefore reduce costs.
 In this way you are becoming a **citizen developer**, a business professional who uses low-code/no-code tools to solve business needs.